Bergamot (Monarda didyma)

 The aroma carries the same citrus notes.

-Bergamot leaves and flowers make a delicious and attractive addition to salads (both green and fruit), custards, yogurts, vegetable dishes, salsa, drinks and meat dishes featuring duck, chicken and pork.
+Bergamot leaves and flowers make a delicious and attractive addition to salads (both green and fruit), custards, yoghurts, vegetable dishes, salsa, drinks and meat dishes featuring duck, chicken and pork.
 Native Indians use an infusion of bergamot leaves to make Oswego tea which is said to increase energy levels.
-Combine bergamot with apples, chicken, citrus fruit, duck, melons, pork, strawberries and tomatoes and pairs with chives, dill, fennel, garlic, mint, parsley, rosemary and thyme.
+Combine bergamot with apples, chicken, citrus fruit, duck, melons, pork, strawberries and tomatoes and marry with chives, dill, fennel, garlic, mint, parsley, rosemary and thyme.

 Bergamot is native to North America and its name is said to be inspired by its fragrance which is reminiscent of bergamot oranges.
 The North American Indians used bergamot in many herbal medicines.

 The North American Indians not only used bergamot in Oswego tea to treat coughs, chest complaints, indigestion, insomnia, headaches, skin diseases and ulcers, but also in poultices and mouthwashes.